myl7/mylmoe/README.md

 To enable SSR (not only SSG), follow Next.js doc to deploy the `out` dir e.g. using a docker image or using a static serving service supporting SSR such as Cloudflare Pages

-To change most personal config, just edit files in `config` folder
+To change most personal config, just edit files in `content` folder

 You may also want to edit files in `api` dir, which wraps HTTP API.
 Replace the URLs to your own ones with you own impl.